sably/reactjs.org/content/blog/2018-06-07-you-probably-dont-need-derived-state.md

 The parent form component could then [use a `ref` to call this method](/docs/glossary.html#refs). ([Click here to see a demo of this pattern.](https://codesandbox.io/s/l70krvpykl))

 Refs can be useful in certain cases like this one, but generally we recommend you use them sparingly.
-Even in the demo, this imperative method is nonideal because two renders will occur instead of one.
+Even in the demo, this imperative method is nonideal because two renders will occur instead of one(because we use ref in callback of setState metode).

 -----